evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 ## Climate system

 There is one climate system available.
-The standard climate system supports only controlling one common zone for the whole car.
+The standard climate system supports only controlling one shared zone for the whole car.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort